About the European Coworking Assembly

 The European Coworking Assembly is a Dutch foundation registered with the DeKamer van Koophandel Netherlands under the name Stichting European Coworking Assembly, number 73105058 with its address at: Zandheuvel 52 B, 4901HW, Oosterhout, the Netherlands.

 VAT number: NL859356711B01

-There is no service, so we have no general terms of service.
+As we provide not service, we have no general terms of service.

 We don’t collect your data for any purpose other than responding to you, so we have no policy on anything other than that.

-If you opt-in to or interact with our Twitter, Facebook, or newsletter registrations then we will collect the data you opted into giving us for those purposes.
-Because if you sign up for something with us you will get it.
+If you opt-in or interact with our Twitter, Facebook, or newsletter registrations then we will collect the data you opted into given to us for those purposes.
+Because, if you sign up for something with us you will get it.
 No exceptions.

 That’s it, really.